apache/couchdb/share/doc/src/api/database/bulk-api.rst

 ==================

 .. http:post:: /{db}/_bulk_docs
+  :synopsis: Inserts or updates multiple documents in to the database in a single request

   The bulk document API allows you to create and update multiple documents at the same time within a single request.
 The basic operation is similar